redhat-openstack/infrared/README.rst

 #.
 Defaults defined in ``.spec`` file for each argument.

-  .. note:: The simple ini file with the default values can be generated with:
+  .. note:: The sample `ini` file with the default values can be generated with:
    ``ir-povision virsh --generate-conf-file=virsh.ini``.
 Generated file will contain all the default arguments values defined in the spec file.